 505 - RADIO COMMUNICATION

-Radio communication with the riders are allowed only for the GP1 World and Continental Championship.
+Radio communication with the riders is allowed.
 It is advisable that, where possible, the radioman for each rider stands in an area close to race control.
 All radiomen should be registered at the time of registration.

 506 - PERSONAL EQUIPMENT